 101 Gardening Secrets the Experts Never Tell You

-A well-tended, 400 square-foot garden will feed a family of four.
-The trick is planning, planting, tending, and harvesting that garden right.
+A well-tended, 400-square-foot garden will feed a family of four.
+The trick is planning, planting, tending, and harvesting that garden properly.
 Below, you'll find everything you need to know to maximize your garden's production—everything the experts don't tell you!

 How to Grow From Seeds

-- I like to use natural topsoil to start my garden seedlings in.
-I usually don't use potting soil, because it generally does not produce the results I want.
+- I like to start my garden seedlings in natural topsoil.
+I usually don't use potting soil because it generally does not produce the results I want.

 - After I have planted the seeds in the sanitized top soil, I sprinkle the top with powdered cinnamon.
 This keeps away fungus that can cause damping.

 - I cover each seedling with a clear plastic cup that I wash and reuse.
 This protects the seedling and keeps the moisture in.
 It also keeps away cold and wind.
 I do my seed starting on a screened-in porch.